CZ-NIC/knot/doc/reference.rst

 - ``stdout`` – Standard output.
 - ``stderr`` – Standard error output.
-- ``syslog`` – Syslog.
+- ``syslog`` – Syslog or systemd journal.
 - *file\_name* – A specific file.

+With ``syslog`` target, syslog service is used.
+However, if Knot DNS has been compiled with systemd support and operating system has been booted with systemd, systemd journal is used for logging instead of syslog.

 .. _log_server:

 server
 ------

-Minimum severity level for messages related to general operation of the server that are logged.
+Minimum severity level for messages related to general operation of the server to be logged.

 *Default:* not set